In our family’s adventures at eight mailing addresses in 12 years, we’ve had the privilege and blessing of meeting a lot of truly incredible people.

 As Jenny watched her tiny angels grow, she simultaneously watched her new nephew, who was 2 at the time, blossom from this frail, tiny orphan into this thriving, attached, confident SON.
 When the twins were one month old, she told her husband, “I’m just going to order these adoption brochures … just in case.”

 As Jenny served as a pediatrician in the Army and deployed, adoption grew in her family’s hearts.
 Until, when she was deployed her last six months in the Army, she and Jacob started a homestudy.
 From Afghanistan to Oklahoma.
 Via Skype.
-(And then all of us military folk who have used deployment as an excuse to delay the adoption process slowly backed out of the room.)
+(And then anyone who has ever used military life as an excuse to delay the adoption process slowly backed out of the room.)

 Jenny returned from deployment, ended her time in the Army after seven servant-hearted years and traveled to China that fall to bring home two 2-year-old angels from two difference provinces.
 One of these angels had a chromosome deletion, a condition somewhat similar to Down syndrome, which causes developmental delays and issues with muscle tone.
 Because this sweet girl had more significant needs, she suffered more from institutionalization.
 She was malnourished and experienced sensory processing problems from extended time lying in a crib.